 Read our full Bank of America Travel Rewards credit card review.

-This card offers decent rewards rates on groceries and gas, but the real value is unlocked if you are a Preferred Rewards client with Bank of America.
-That way, you can boost your redemption value up to 25% – 75%.
+This card offers decent rewards rates on groceries and gas, but the real value is unlocked if you are a Preferred Rewards member.
+That way, you can earn 25% – 75% more cash back on every purchase.
 (See the “Bank of America Preferred Rewards” section to learn more.)
-This card is great for anyone looking for a straightforward cash back card for 2019 that offers good rewards rates on the categories you already spend heavily in, like grocery stores, wholesale clubs and gas stations.
+This card is great for anyone looking for a straightforward cash back card for 2020 that offers good rewards rates on the categories you already spend heavily in, like grocery stores, wholesale clubs and gas stations.

-- This card offers 3% back on gas purchases, 2% back on spending at grocery stores and wholesale clubs up to $2,500 in combined spending per quarter, and 1% on all other spending.
+- This card offers 3% back on choice category purchases (gas, online shopping, dining, travel, drug stores, or home improvement/furnishings) and 2% back on spending at grocery stores and wholesale clubs up to $2,500 in combined spending per quarter, and unlimited 1% on all other spending.

 - No annual fee.